HOW'S THE ICE?

 In its annual report of fish populations and prospects for the ice fishing season, the N.D.
 Department of Game & Fish provides status report briefings regarding nearly 80 rural lakes and waterways.

 The following is a small sampling of those current ice fishing prospect reports, published in the November 2018 issue of North Dakota Outdoors, the monthly magazine from N.D.
 Game & Fish.
-To see the full ice fishing prospects report, see North Dakota Outdoors at: https://gf.nd.gov/.
+To see the full ice fishing prospects report, see North Dakota Outdoors at: https://gf.nd.gov/(link is external).

 SOUTH CENTRAL FISHERIES DISTRICT

 • Alkaline Lake (Kidder County) – Walleye abundant.
 Excellent pike numbers, with fish occasionally surpassing 10 pounds.
 Large perch in low numbers.

 • Harmon Lake (Morton County) – Bluegill, crappie and largemouth bass abundant.
 Rainbow trout and pike present in low numbers.

 • West Lake Napoleon (Logan County) – Pike abundant and a fair number of perch present.

 • Carpenter Lake (Rolette County) – Consistent pike population, with most fish about 24 inches, with some larger fish.